Directed by: Francis Ford Coppola || Produced by: Albert S. Ruddy

 There are films, and then there are motion picture experiences.
 These experiences can change you, alter the way you think, and have the ability to leave a mark on your memory long after you’ve left the theatre or turned off your television set.
 The Godfather is one of those life-changing motion pictures.
 Directed by film legend Francis Ford Coppola (The Godfather trilogy [1972, 1974, 1990], Apocalypse Now ), this movie is impossible to summarize in a way that does justice to the benchmarks it set for American cinema and cinema worldwide.
+Produced at a time when the Hollywood studio system was flailing due to the rise of broadcast television and changing audiences tastes, The Godfather became emblematic of the movie-brat generation that birthed it, a dark horse mascot of the American New Wave.
 Its influence on the film industry and the impact it has had on popular culture is massive.
 It has some of the most quotable lines in all of cinema and some of the most memorable scenes ever shot.
 Truly, there is, and never will be, anything quite like it.

 As funny and exciting as it is dark and brooding, The Godfather is as close to flawless as any film gets.
 The core of its strength lies in the writing, and in the character analysis of Don Vito Corleone (Marlon Brando) and the tragic arc of his son, Michael (Al Pacino).
 Brando, in unquestionably his most famous role among a lifetime of legendary performances (A Streetcar Named Desire (1951), Last Tango in Paris (1972), On the Waterfront (1954), Apocalypse Now), is a towering figure in this film.
 His character is extremely versatile, capable of being ruthless, intimidating, and powerful, while also showing vulnerability and compassion.
 He is unquestionably the face of this movie, and has its most famous lines.